 - Family resources: Often, families come together and pitch in a dollar amount to cover their loved one’s short-term stay.

 It’s important to note that many assisted living communities offering respite care accept various payment methods.
-For example, at Sundale Senior Living in Huntsville, TX, residents can combine different forms of payment to reach the total amount.
+For example, at Sundale Senior Living’s assisted living in Huntsville, TX, residents can combine different forms of payment to reach the total amount.
 Our team can also sit with you and complete a financial worksheet together.

 Why Choose Sundale’s Temporary Assisted Living?